 A new smile can change your life.
-I have helped many individuals with chipped, worn, and broken teeth; crooked, deformed, decayed, or discolored teeth; TMJ jaw pain; tooth decay; and gum disease.
+I have helped many individuals with chipped, worn, and broken teeth; crooked, deformed, decayed, or discolored teeth; TMJ jaw pain; and gum disease.
 The most common cause of tooth loss in adults is something called Occlusal Disease.
 Bruxism and clenching are other common words that relate to it.
 Clenching and grinding your teeth can cause sensitivity and damage to anything from your teeth to your muscles and ligaments.

 Dentists fail to diagnose Occlusal Disease more than anything else.
 Also, most people don't realize that their teeth are unhealthy unless there is pain.
 Dr. Straw can recognize the early signs and symptoms of Occlusal Disease and therefore prevent severe damage.
 A moderate to severe case often requires full-mouth reconstruction, but even when fewer teeth require fixing you may want to fix more for smile enhancement.

 Patients often think they can fix their teeth one at a time to make it more affordable.
-Research has found this to be untrue most of the time.
+My own experience has found this to be untrue most of the time.
 Not only is the aesthetic outcome compromised--shade matching, alignment, tooth lengths--but it actually ends up costing much more in time and dollars.

 It's definitely an emotional experience to get a smile makeover.
 Have you ever seen a photo of yourself with a digitally enhanced, new, bright smile?
 A new smile can change your life: enhancing your health, your relationships, your self-esteem, your career, and last throughout retirement.
 If you notice that your smile isn't what it used to be, or you've always been ashamed to smile, then we can help!